KameshLeVI/Gaussian/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm

-1. import the numpy module to use the built-in functions for calculation.
+1.import the numpy module to use the built-in functions for calculation.

 2.Import the sys module to use the built-in functions.